ronynn/blog/README.md

-# Overly Analytical Musings - Blog Repository
+# Overthinking Analytically - Blog Repository

-Welcome to the repository for "Overly Analytical Musings," a blog dedicated to detailed, humorous, and insightful explorations of everyday activities.
+Welcome to the repository for "Overthinking Analytically," a blog dedicated to detailed, humorous, and insightful explorations of everyday activities.
 Here, I document my focused study hours, casual reading habits, gaming versus social media usage, and more—all with the help of stats and charts.
 Additionally, this blog serves as a chronicle of my app and game development journey.

 ## Table of Contents